-Summary: The HOME Investment Partnerships Program (HOME) grants federal funds through the Department of Housing and Urban Development (HUD) to cities to implement a number of housing projects.
+Summary: The HOME Investment Partnerships Program (HOME) grants federal funds through the Department of Housing and Urban Development (HUD) to cities to implement several housing projects.
 The City of Davis has been granted over \$9.8 million since 1995 and has awarded grants to both nonprofit and governmental agencies.